dvreeze/try-zio/README.rst

 the (FP) idea of exclusively using **pure functions** ("*DTP*": deterministic, total, pure).
 Counterexamples are functions the outputs of which partly depend on the current time (not deterministic), the *List.head* function that takes the head of the List (not total), and functions that depend on global state not passed as parameters (not pure).

-Also central is the idea of **functional effects**, which are *immutable* data structures modelling procedural effects (*programs as values*).
+Also central is the idea of **functional effects**, which are *immutable* data structures modelling procedural effects (*programs as values*, or *program recipes* rather than running programs).
 Programs then combine functional effects, and only "at the end" the resulting functional effect is run.
 These (functional) programs can therefore be reasoned about very well, limiting the side-effects to the code that actually hits the "run button" on the combined functional effect.